Luligu/matterbridge/README.md

 This an example of an accessory platform plugin.

-It exposes a cover device that continuously moves position and shows how to use the command handlers (you can control the device).
+It exposes a virtual cover device that continuously moves position and shows how to use the command handlers (you can control the device).

 An Accessory platform plugin only exposes one device.